Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 ## The Dataset

 All trained models provided in this project are trained on some subset of the massive [MIT GazeCapture dataset](https://gazecapture.csail.mit.edu/index.php) that was released in 2016.
-You can access the dataset by registering on the website.The details regarding the values they provide are mentioned in their [github](https://github.com/CSAILVision/GazeCapture).They have images along with their respective json files where they have mentioned values like bounding box coordinates of Eye,Face then informations like total number of frames ,number of face detections,eye detections etc.
+You can access the dataset by registering on the website.The details regarding the values they provide are mentioned in their [github](https://github.com/CSAILVision/GazeCapture).They have images along with their respective json files where they have mentioned meta values like bounding box coordinates of Eye,Face etc and informations like total number of frames ,number of face detections,eye detections etc.

 ### Splits